Where to Eat in Northern Liberties

 The Kettle Black

-The Kettle Black does both bakery classics (bagels, croissants, soft pretzels) and creative baked goods with equal excellence.
-At a lesser bakery, a (vegan) funfetti croissant might seem gimmicky and gross, but at the Kettle Black, they’ve dialed in the rainbow sprinkles so they’re elegant rather than over-the-top (and it tastes totally delicious).
+The Kettle Black does both bakery classics (bagels, croissants, focaccia) and creative baked goods with equal excellence.
+Incredible vegan pastries are a strong suit here.
 Weekend mornings often bring lines, but these typically move quickly, and the wait is worth some cheddar-jalapeño pretzel bagels.
-Heads up, The Kettle Black mostly operates as grab-and-go place, with just a couple of stools at the window.
+Heads up: The Kettle Black mostly operates as a grab-and-go place, with just a couple of stools at the window.
 631 North 2nd Street.

 Pera Turkish Cuisine